Randia fitzalanii – Native Gardenia

 Share this product

-About Randia fitzalanii – Native Gardenia
+About Your New Randia fitzalanii – Native Gardenia

 Randia fitzalanii, commonly known as Native Gardenia, is a compact evergreen tree valued for its glossy foliage and highly fragrant flowers.
 The leaves are dark green, broad, and dense, forming a rounded crown that provides year-round structure.
 In spring and summer, it produces creamy-white, strongly perfumed flowers similar to true gardenias, followed by round, edible orange fruits.
 Mature plants typically grow 3–6 metres tall with a spread of 2–3 metres, making them ideal for both small gardens and larger landscapes.